 On top of that, the hunters had discovered unique trees that produced "good fruit", which when translated to Yoruba is "Eso Gidi".
 This was eventually shortened, and is what we know today as "Sogidi lake".
 To honour the life-giving discovery, the people of Awe regard the lake as sacred ground, the home of a mermaid goddess and her many fish children, The towns people were able to establish the town of Awe hereafter, the year was 1750.

 This story fascinated me for many reasons, so I went to visit my Awe neighbors an hour from Ibadan.
 It's a unique mix of mystical and geological as well as a conservation story, so lets talk about it.
 As with all lakes because it has no tributaries and holds water all year round - its only source is rain.
 It looks muddy when you see it, but drawing from the lake using a cup, you see how clear it is.
 I also tasted it, fresher than any water I had tasted but a study revealed some marginal levels of heavy metals but nothing alarming (to me).
-Pa Ojedele, one of the lake's custodians informs that their has been no case of disease associated with drinking water from Sogidi.
+Pa Ojedele, one of the lake's custodians informs that there has been no case of disease associated with drinking water from Sogidi.

 The people of Awe were the most interesting part of my trip and I was happy to be in their presence and learn from them.
 They spoke eloquently and proudly identified with the lore surrounding their origins, despite being Christians and Muslims.
 This is proof that it is possible to be a multi-religious and multi-ethnic society, without throwing away our roots.
 They are eager to welcome travelers who are also interested in seeing the lake and are preparing to host visitors from around the world sometime in November for their annual Awe day.
 Rather than be tempted to catch and cook the fish from Sogidi, you are encouraged to try the variety of chicken dishes available, as Awe town is known for its poultry products.